 Keto Meatloaf with Blueberries is a twist on a classic comfort food that tastes amazing.
 Gluten free and made without bread crumbs it's low carb, paleo and Whole30 safe!

-- BBS sauce for serving (you can either make your own or choose from one of my suggested brands which are Whole30 and paleo compliant)
+- BBQ sauce for serving (you can either make your own or choose from one of my suggested brands which are Whole30 and paleo compliant)

 Preheat your oven to 350F